Skip to main content

 5. Walking Toe Grab – Reach down and grab toes on same side, keeping leg straight.
 Stand up and walk a couple of steps and repeat on the other leg.

 6. Straight-Legged March – Keeping legs straight, kick one up in front of body as high as possible.
-Reach out with opposite side hand and try to touch the toes.
+Reach out with opposite side hand and try to touch your toes.
 Walk a couple of steps and repeat on other leg.

 7. Bent Knee Glute Sit – Keeping one leg straight, bend other at the knee across straight leg just above the knee.
 Put slight downward pressure on the knee while at the same time putting slight upward pressure at the heel.
 From this position sit down until you feel a stretch through the glutes.
 Stand up and walk a couple of steps and repeat on the other leg.